straysheep-dev/agent-configs/global-AGENTS.md

 ### Ansible Lint

 - All roles should use a standardized `.ansible-lint` file that comes with the `ansible-role-template` repo.
-- If any changes are worth making per-role, note them for operator review before making them.
+- If any changes are worth making per-role to this file, note them for operator review.

 ### Molecule